rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 different ABIs.
 This RFC also does not define coercions between `"C"` and `"C unwind"`.

-As noted above, if a Rust frame is unwound by a foreign exception, the behavior is undefined for now.
+As noted in the [summary][summary], if a Rust frame containing `catch_unwind` is unwound by a foreign exception, the behavior is undefined for now.

 # Drawbacks
 [drawbacks]: #drawbacks